irishpalo/Siyakha-BRANDING-design-system/README.md

 ## Direction

-The combination mark, the brick mark to the left of the wordmark with BRANDING beneath, is the preferred primary logo and the default full-brand identity.
+The combination mark, the brick mark to the left of the wordmark with Branding beneath, is the preferred primary logo and the default full-brand identity.
 The logomark and logotype are supporting configurations rather than separate identities: the logomark is used when space is limited or the brand is already recognisable, the logotype when the name needs to be the primary identifier.

 Across photography, illustration, iconography and data visualisation, the governing principle is restraint: emphasise information through contrast and hierarchy rather than decoration or bright colour.
 Photography should feel observational rather than staged.
 Illustration should feel like an extension of the logo rather than a separate visual language.
 Data visualisation should communicate through structure, scale and contrast rather than embellishment.
 The established colour hierarchy carries through all of them: Charcoal for primary emphasis, Warm Brown for secondary emphasis, Stone for structural context, Terracotta for action and interaction, Forest Green for community and impact.